hb9chm/choco-psmodule-remixer/README.md

 Based on the choco remixer project on github from TheCakeIsNaOH.

-Downloads powershell modules from the powershell gallery, create a choco package for installing the powershell module (based on a choco template) and pack it.
+Downloads powershell modules from the powershell gallery, create a choco package for installing the powershell module (based on a choco template) and pack it for internal use.

+## Prerequisites

+## Create the powershell-module template

-create template package with: choco pack running in the psmodule-template directory
+Create the template package with: `choco pack running in the psmodule-template directory`

-install the template package with: choco install .\powershell-module.template.0.1.0.nupkg -y
+Install the template package with: `choco install .\powershell-module.template.x.y.z.nupkg -y`

-verify with: choco template list
+Verify the installation with: `choco template list`

+### How to use the template manually

+Use template for creating the skeleton with:
-use template with: choco new test -f -t powershell-module PackageVersion=1.0.0 ModuleName=test-ps
+`choco new --Name=test.powershell --template powershell-module PackageVersion=1.0.0 ModuleName=test`

+Copy the zipped powershell module (test.zip for above example) in the above created "tools" folder.

+Use choco pack for packaging the module.

+### Package Parameters

 The created choco packages have the following parameters: